Find a home

 This includes a wide range of issues such as repairs to grounds and communal areas, or incidents of fly-tipping.

-Walkabouts also give you the chance to talk to your Neighbourhood Officer and discuss issues about your estate or anything else to do with your home or tenancy.
+Walkabouts also give you the chance to talk to your neighbourhood co-ordinator and discuss issues about your estate or anything else to do with your home or tenancy.

 Who can attend a walkabout?